Most Frequently asked Oracle Interview Questions and Answers:

 Q #38) What is a trigger and what are its types?

-Answer: A trigger is a stored program which is written in such a way that it gets executed automatically when some event occurs.
+Answer: A trigger is a stored program that is written in such a way that it gets executed automatically when some event occurs.
 This event can be any DML or a DDL operation.

 PL/SQL supports two types of triggers: